3D Modeling Guide: Software, Techniques and Uses

 The history of 3D modeling highlights its growth and importance in various fields.
 Each stage has built upon the last, creating rich opportunities for creativity and innovation.

-3D modeling tutorial demonstrating various techniques for constructing and refining a human head and face geometry.
+Beginner 3D modeling tutorial for building and refining human head geometry.

 3D modeling involves several key elements that define how objects are created and represented in three dimensions.
 Understanding geometry, textures, lighting, and animation principles is crucial for effective modeling.